 Cherie has had a few fun/odd/weird things happen over the years.
 Here are some her “fun facts.”

-- Cherie has appeared in Readers Digest, Christianity Today, Family Circle, Match.com, BBC America, and more.
+- Cherie has appeared in Readers Digest, Christianity Today, Family Circle, BBC America, and more.
 (Check out her “in the news” section.)

 - She’s also loved dogs her entire life, but didn’t get one until she was in her 40s.
 Her dog is named Genevieve after the dog in the Madeline books.
 (More about her little puppy here.)

 - In July 2011, Cherie was in Real Simple Magazine talking about her favorite vacation spot.

 - In 2010, Cherie was featured in What to Do When No One Has a Clue: Advice for the Brave New World.
-This was a thrill for her because several of her favorite celebs were in the book, including Real Housewives of New York cast members Countess LuAnn and Bethenny Frankel, Top Chef Rick Bayless, designers Badgley and Mishka, and more.
+Several of her favorite celebs were in the book, including Real Housewives of New York cast members Countess LuAnn and Bethenny Frankel, Top Chef Rick Bayless, designers Badgley and Mishka, and more.
 Cherie answered a question on whether or not it’s okay to blog about your date.
 Her answer rounded out the dating section, and was featured on the same page with the Millionaire Matchmaker Patti Stanger.

 - In April 2006, she wrote an essay for NPR’s “This I Believe.”
 She thought perhaps she would hear something about it after submitting, but she didn’t so she just continued writing and working.
 Little did she know that the essay was quickly gaining popularity.
 By December of that year, her essay was the second most popular out of several thousand.
 Her essay has been featured in several papers and magazines since, and still remains one of the five most popular on the site.
 (Find out more about it here.)